ddribin/borg-tools/README.md

 ## borg-autobackup

-A script to automatically do a full backup and prune automatically created backups.
+A script to automatically do a full backup and prune.
 Runs `borg-create-full` and `borg-prune-auto`.
-This is suitable for a cron job script.
+This is useful for a cron job script.

 ## borg-create-full